ahmadtanhaa/Probabilistic-Shaping-for-Nonlinear-Fiber-Optics/README.md

 **On the Impact of Probabilistic Shaping on Fiber Nonlinearities**
 Ahmad Tanha, Hami Rabbani, and Lotfollah Beygi

-The paper was presented at the 2022 30th International Conference on Electrical Engineering (ICEE).
+The paper was presented at the IEEE 30th International Conference on Electrical Engineering (ICEE), May 2022.

 The paper is available online on IEEE Xplore: